 - Incubation fund that provides seed funding for creative student projects that align with the University’s sustainability and climate goals.

-- Undergraduate and graduate students are invited to submit proposals on a rolling basis, with a deadline of October 13, 2016.
+- Undergraduate and graduate students are invited to submit proposals on a rolling basis, with a deadline in October 2019.